samboy/rg32hash/README.md

 rg32test.js is a script to convert the first command line argument given to it in to a string.
-Note that Javascript treats a string of Unicode characters as a string where each character is it own number between 0 and 1114112; since the RG32 code assumes that each code point is between 0 and 255, I use https://github.com/mathiasbynens/utf8.js in rg32test.js to convert a Javascript string in to a form which is
+Note that Javascript treats a string of Unicode characters as a string where each character is its own number between 0 and 1114112; since the RG32 code assumes that each code point is between 0 and 255, I use https://github.com/mathiasbynens/utf8.js in rg32test.js to convert a Javascript string in to a form which is